■ 1. Overview.

 ⚀ A common serious complication is weakness in swallowing (dysphagia) that can cause choking or aspiration (taking food into the lungs), causing pneumonia (sometimes a cause of death).
 Swallowing involvement is a critical factor that should be investigated after an IBM diagnosis.

-⚀ Another serious complication is respiratory impairment caused by weakness of the diaphragm.
+⚀ Another serious possible complication is respiratory impairment caused by weakness of the diaphragm.
 Respiratory involvement is a critical factor that should be investigated after an IBM diagnosis.
-Respiratory dysfunction can be identified, treated, and monitored.
+Respiratory dysfunction can be identified, monitored, and treated.

 ⚀ Depending on how you are affected, you will face various challenges: